Legislation

 government agency.

-(c) The public access defibrillation provider shall notify the
+(c) (i) The public access defibrillation provider shall register the

-regional council of the existence, location and type of any automated
+existence, location and type of any automated external defibrillator it

 (d) Every use of an automated external defibrillator on a patient